strapdata/elassandra/docs/elassandra/source/architecture.rst

       LOAD:154824.0
       HOST_ID:74ae1629-0149-4e65-b790-cd25c7406675

-(1) All CQL changes invloved by the Elasticsearch mapping update (CQL types and tables create/update) and the new Elasticsearch cluster state are applied in a *SINGLE* CQL schema update.
+(1) All CQL changes involved by the Elasticsearch mapping update (CQL types and tables create/update) and the new Elasticsearch cluster state are applied in a *SINGLE* CQL schema update.
 The Elasticsearch metadata are stored in a binary format in the CQL schema as table extensions, stored in **system_schema.tables**, column **extensions** of type *frozen<map<text, blob>>*.

 Elasticsearch metadata (indices, templates, aliases, ingest pipelines...) without document mapping is stored in **elastic_admin.metdata_log** table extensions: